-Inspirational quotes for International Women's Day
+Powerful quotes for International Women's Day

 Don't let anyone tell you you're weak because you're a woman.

-Mary Kom, World boxing champion
+Mary Kom, world boxing champion

 2. Miriam Makeba

-The first black African woman to receive a Grammy Award was also a vocal civil rights activists.
-The apartheid state in South Africa had revoked her citizenship and also banned her music.
+The first black African woman to receive a Grammy Award was also a vocal civil rights activist.
+The apartheid state in South Africa had revoked Miriam Makeba's citizenship and banned her music.

-She was allowed to return to South Africa after Nelson Mandela.
+She was allowed to return to South Africa after Nelson Mandela became president.

 In her biography she said: "I kept my culture.
 I kept the music of my roots.
-Through my music I became this voice and image of Africa and the people without even realising,".
+Through my music I became this voice and image of Africa and the people without even realising [it]."

 |